 Customers want to be asked their opinion about your service – and they want you to act on it.
 You don’t have to wait until a complaint comes in before you can find out about an issue.
 Reach out proactively to customers and make sure you gather feedback in a structured way.

 Usually, you'll get to send CSAT or NPS surveys.
 Or, your customer support agents or account managers may ask pre-determined questions during calls with customers when appropriate.
-Find out the way to ask for feedback that better suits your company operations.
+Find out the way to ask for feedback that better suits your company's operations.

 For example, Dunkin’ Donuts includes a survey code in every receipt.
 Customers can go to the site dunkinrunsonyou.com and complete a survey.
 This is a simple way to encourage customers to leave feedback without disrupting their daily lives.

-This could be part of gathering customer feedback, but it deserves its own category.
 That’s because social media isn’t only a place to ask for customer opinions, but also a place to listen.
-By social listening, you may find the answers to questions like:

 The very purpose of data analysis in customer service is to discover patterns or preferences that can influence customer experience.
 So, put this data to use by informing your proactive customer service approach.